chazeprasad/slate/source/includes/api/dnd/_create.md

 }
 ```

-This endpoint create a Do Not Disturb Settings.
+This endpoint creates a Do Not Disturb Settings.

 ### HTTP Request